When you want to run strong, your diet can play an important role in reaching your goals.

 mikroman6//Getty Images

-How to get it: Brazil nuts (one nut supplies 137 percent women need 2,600 mg/day), tuna, halibut, ham, shrimp, turkey, chicken, cottage cheese.
+Reducing inflammation after exercise, which can improve tissue repair and reduce muscle pain: Brazil nuts (one nut supplies 137 percent Adults 50 years or younger need), tuna, halibut, ham, shrimp, turkey, chicken, cottage cheese.

 Sodium